marioy47/blog-site/posts/js-functional-programming/index.md

 Functional programming forces you to think MORE before writing your software.
 But that could be taken as a good thing.

-Additionally there are good reasons to use functional programing:
+Additionally there are good reasons to use functional programming:

 - Since we only use functions, not state, the software is less prone to errors
 - Functions are very easy to test